DEFT: Differentiable Automatic Test Pattern Generation: Introduction

 \section{Introduction}

 Pattern sets are growing due to the increasing circuit size \cite{HIR2024_TestTech} and the adoption of fault models with much larger fault universes (cell-aware \cite{hapke2014cell}, PEPR \cite{li2022pepr}, etc.).
 A large portion of these patterns is dedicated to only a small set of hard-to-detect (HTD) faults.
 For instance, on the NVDLA benchmark, 71.8\% of patterns are generated for the last 1\% of faults in a MAC cell.
+Commercial tools are already highly efficient at detecting HTD faults in terms of runtime, yet our experiments indicate that the resulting pattern count remains far from optimal even under the maximum compaction-effort setting, which disproportionately inflates test-set size and test cost.
 This motivates new ATPG approaches that more effectively target HTD faults, curb pattern growth, and scale to large designs.

 Two main avenues have been explored, each with critical limitations: 1) AI-driven Heuristics: Methods using reinforcement learning \cite{li2024smartatpg} seek to improve the decision-making of traditional heuristic solvers.
 These approaches face significant scalability hurdles.
 2) SAT-based Methods: Reformulating ATPG as a Boolean Satisfiability (SAT) problem is highly effective for proving fault redundancy.
 However, this approach suffers from a mismatch: SAT solvers are optimized for decision problems (``is this fault testable?"), whereas ATPG has evolved into an optimization problem (``find a minimal pattern set to maximize the fault coverage").
-While extendable, SAT's efficiency drops precipitously when applied to large-scale test compression, often resulting in an increase in the number of tests required to achieve desired levels of fault coverage \cite{chao2025pastatpg}.
+While extendable, SAT's efficiency drops precipitously when applied to large-scale test compression and compaction, often resulting in an increase in the number of tests required to achieve desired levels of fault coverage \cite{chao2025pastatpg}.